Scaling Natural-Language Graph-Based Test Time Compute for Automated Theorem Proving: Ethical Considerations Risks

 \subsection{GPU usage}

-The shown GPU usage may only partially reflect and accurate measure of the computational resources required, as major models are only available through API endpoints.
-We estimate the inference time on said APIs to roughly 150 hours.
+The shown GPU usage may only partially reflect an accurate measure of the computational resources required, as major models are only available through API endpoints.
+We estimate the inference time on said APIs to be roughly 170 hours.